vasilakisfil/Introspected-REST/README.md

 That goes inline with Introspective REST, as the client, after receiving all the possible server options, uses the ones that best fit to its use case.
-As the RFC notes, such negotiation has the advantage of choosing the best combination of MicroTypes, because the client does the selection out of a predefined list that the server publishes.
+As the RFC notes, such negotiation has the advantage of choosing the best combination of MicroTypes, because the client does the selection, out of a predefined list that the server publishes.

 ### 10.2.
 Runtime MicroTypes
 Runtime MicroTypes are targeted for API functonality that is used during the request/response cycle